christinepugay/christinepugay/README.md

 Here are some projects to get you started:

+### [Employee Database Using SQL]
+In this project, I stored and made an analysis of 1000 mock employees using SQL.

 ### [Airbnb Price Prediction Machine Learning Project](https://github.com/christinepugay/Airbnb-Machine-Learning)
 I am currently working on a machine learning project as a research assistant under a Cal Poly Pomona professor with three other students.
 The goal of this project is to analyze both qualitative and quantitative data such as number of beds, amenities, and listing reviews to optimize price predicting model for Airbnb listings in the Los Angeles Metropolitan Area.
 [Check out my work!](https://github.com/christinepugay/Airbnb-Machine-Learning)